-10We use robust regressions to obtain estimates, which are less affected by outliers.
-As a robustness test, we ran ordinary regressions with robust standard errors for all our main models.
-The results remain essentially unchanged compared to the robust regression.
-With a magnitude of 0.0296 (p-value: 0.07) in the low tax complexity group, the coefficient of D_RATE is slightly weaker in the model described in Equation 1.
+14We choose the outlier-robust MM-regression because some estimates we obtained from OLS regression are affected by a few outliers.
+As suggested by Leone et al. (2019), instead of winsorizing or truncating our data, we used robust regressions to obtain MM-estimates, which are much less affected by outliers than OLS estimates while maintaining a high Gaussian efficiency of 95%.
+As implemented in the user-written Stata package robreg by Jann (2010), a Tukey biweight function was used for both the preliminary S-estimator and the final MM-estimator based on it.
+We ran ordinary regressions with robust standard errors for all our main models as a robustness test.
+The results overall remained essentially unchanged compared to the robust regression.
+However, with a magnitude of 0.0296 (p-value: 0.07) in the low-taxcomplexity group, the coefficient of D_RATE was found to be slightly weaker in the model described in Equation 1: